aditirajagopal/aditirajagopal.github.io/pages/pages/about/index.md

               </div>
               <div id="collapseThree" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingThree">
                 <div class="panel-body">
                   Perhaps.
 I'm open to relocating for a job that I can really sink my teeth into, and for a team that will enable me to learn, and build on my existing skills.
 My professional interests include: front-end development, design, strategy, and brand management.
-If you can give me an opportunity to expand my horizons beyond the technical rhelm and into the business side of things, I'd be really interested.
+If you can give me an opportunity to expand my horizons beyond the technical realm and into the business side of things, I'd be really interested.
                 </div>
               </div>
             </div>